ocamllabs/vscode-ocaml-platform/README.md

 <details>
 <summary>I installed <code>ocaml-lsp-server</code>, but the extension still cannot find it.</summary>

-Make sure you installed the the language server in the sandbox used by the extension.
+Make sure you installed the language server in the sandbox used by the extension.

 _OPAM_: If you're using opam, make sure that you're using correct switch when